mingster/riben.life/web/doc/PAYMENT/TECHNICAL-REQUIREMENTS-PAYMENT.md

   - `variants`: null (no product variants for credit recharge)
   - `variantCosts`: null
 - Payment method selection: Customer must select a payment method from available payment methods for the store (only methods with `visibleToCustomer=true` are shown)
+- **Store level restrictions:**
+  - Cash payment method (`payUrl = "cash"`) is filtered out for Free-tier stores on the recharge page
+  - Server-side validation in `create-recharge-order.ts` also prevents cash payment for Free-tier stores
+  - Cash payment is only available for Pro (2) or Multi (3) level stores
 - After order creation, client redirects to: `/checkout/${orderId}/${paymentMethod.payUrl}` (standard payment URL pattern)

 **Process Credit Top-Up After Payment:**